Are you here because your milk supply seems to be unproductive? What could be the cause of low milk supply and how do you fix it?

 - Cabbage Leaves

-Honestly, sometimes it’s not as much about what you do or don’t eat, but more importantly – just getting in enough calories can be the liquid gold ticket!
+Honestly, sometimes it’s not as much about what you do or don’t eat.
+What’s more important is being able to get enough calories in the first place!
+That’s really where the liquid gold ticket is!

-Your body is already using significant amounts of energy to create liters of breast milk per day – and that’s hard work!
+Your body is already using significant amounts of energy to create liters of breast milk per day and that’s hard work!
+Did you know that on average, women burn an extra 500 or more calories per day just from making breast milk!? ①

 Take a look below at some foods that are known to be superstars in the boosting milk supply fast arena.